According to the Latest Research

 The twelfth lesson asks you critical questions about the role of creativity in your culture.
 We're not just talking about hiring creatives, we're talking about developing a creative approach to management and employee engagement.

-The course finishes with a wrap-up video and workbook.
-We summarize the key takeaways from each lesson and provide you one final opportunity to work through your thoughts and reflections on all you've learned.
+The course finishes with a wrap-up video.
+We summarize the key takeaways from each lesson and send you on your way!

 3 payments of $800.00